Skip to main content

 The legal requirement

-Under Schedule 15 of the Wildlife and Countryside Act 1981, the surveying authority must advertise definitive map modification orders in a local newspaper.
+Under Schedule 15 paragraph 3 of the Wildlife and Countryside Act 1981, the surveying authority must advertise definitive map modification orders in a local newspaper.
 A notice is required both at the making stage and at confirmation.

 These orders modify the definitive map and statement of public rights of way, which is the legal record of footpaths, bridleways, restricted byways, and byways open to all traffic in an area.